lnde/ifpstat/README.md

 # CAVEATS
 The **-D** option is based on pcap_stats(3) which isn't very reliable.
-You should check if it's supported on your plattform.
+You should check if it's supported on your platform.
 The drops counter is from ps_drop and ifdrop is from ps_ifdrop.